sifra dišúa‘ nebiya

 3‘But everyone who hears my words and ignores them, is like a foolish person who built their house on sand without a foundation.
 4The heavy rains came down, the flash rivers struck, and the winds blew and beat against that house, and it fell down with an almighty crash!’

 93. 1Yeshua` said to his emissaries, ‘The harvest is plentiful, but the labourers are few; 2pray therefore that the one in charge of the harvest will rush out labourers into the harvest.’

 94. 1A woman said to Yeshua`, ‘Master, your teaching’s greater than that of Yochanan!’

-2But Yeshua` answered her, ‘A student isn’t greater than his teacher.
-It’s enough for a student to be like his teacher.’
+2But Yeshua` answered her, ‘A disciple isn’t greater than his master.
+It’s enough for a disciple to be like his master.’